 - DEEP release form and CLCC release form

-- Word doc or pdf with a short description of the photograph (location and any story about the photo)
+- Word doc or pdf with a short description of the photograph (location and any story about the photo).
+Be sure to include contact information (email and phone number).

 Only amateur photographers are eligible to participate.
 Professional photographers, DEEP staff and families, CLCC staff and families, and CLCC Steering Committee members and families are ineligible.
 The contest is open to everyone and the Youth Photographer section is open to children under the age of 15.